Please find instructions and information here (only in Swedish). You cannot book an appointment via phone or by visiting the Embassy.

 Questions about entering the UK are answered by British authorities.
 Contact your airline or British authorities.
 Find more information about entry rules for foreign nationals on the UK Government's website.

-It is, however, the Embassy's understanding that the British border police at present accept Swedish emergency passports upon entering the UK.
+It is, however, the Embassy's understanding that the British border police at present accept Swedish provisional passports upon entering the UK.

 If you are a Swedish citizen and you are traveling to Sweden, you can travel until the last day of validity on your Swedish passport.
 If you travel on a British passport, your passport needs to be valid for at least three (3) months after your planned return trip from Sweden.